harmtemolder/com/_posts/2020-11-07-calibre-development-in-pycharm.md

 *OK, not everything.
 I could have tried [debugging with Eclipse/PyDev](https://www.mobileread.com/forums/showthread.php?t=143208).

-Nothing worked.
+Nothing worked on my MacBook (macOS Catalina 10.15.7).
 Until I installed a 30-day trial of PyCharm Professional (I usually use their free Community Edition), which supports remote debugging.
 This is what I did to make that work:

 ## 1. Set up a PyCharm project

-- Create a new project in PyCharm and point it to the directory that hold’s the plugin you’re working on as content root
+- Create a new project in PyCharm and point it to the directory that holds the plugin you’re working on as content root

 ## 2. Add remote debugging with path mappings to the project

-- In Pycharm, go to “Run” > “Edit Configurations...”
+- In PyCharm, go to “Run” > “Edit Configurations...”
 - Click the “+” on the top left and choose “Python Debug Server”.
 This should give you something like this:

     ![Edit configuration for remote debugging in PyCharm]({{ site.images }}/pycharm-remote-debugging-configuration.png)